gertjana/ocpp-backend/README.md

 Connect a 1.6 Charger or simulator to localhost:8383/ocppws/:serial

-Or use the websocket client on localhost:8383/client
+Or use the websocket client on localhost:8383/client page

-There's a simple UI running at localhost:8383/chargers
+There's a UI running at localhost:8383/chargers

 Sending commands back:
 ----------------------

-There is the start of an API to send commands back to the charger, although it is not working completely yet
+There is an API to send commands back to the charger.

+The buttons on the UI charger page call this API

 call `POST /api/chargers/<serial/command` with body
 ```